rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 Now, you would like to build cars faster since there are impatient customers waiting in line!
 What do you do?
 You build two lines of conveyor belts and hire twice number of people to do the work.
-Now two cars per the same amount of time!
+Now you get two cars in the same amount of time!
 If you build three conveyor belts and hire thrice the number of people, you get three cars for the same amount of time.
 Or you can identify the steps which don't intefere with each other and can be executed at the same time